FunkyEgg/JS-Snippets/README.md

 1; make sure you are using npm

-2; type "npm i jscodesnips"
+2; type "npm i js-ecl"

 3; in your code create a const that requires the package